cdrummey216/whoami/whoami.md

 #### Are you willing?

-* For most, the answer is 'no' //there are only a few things someone may be willing to die for
+For most, the answer is 'no', there are only a few things someone may be willing to die for.
+These cases where willingness to die exists: suicide, honor (war), love, conviction (personal truth/cause/principle).
-* The fact remains that the answer 'yes' is ultimately a choice a self is *able* to make. //cases where willingness to die exists: suicide, honor (war), love (romeo and juliet), conviction (personal truth, a cause)
-* This question highlights the value of ability and intent //the ability to end exists for the Self, but the Self must have intent in order to end.
+The fact remains that the answer 'yes' is ultimately a choice a self is *able* to make.
+This question highlights the value of ability and intent.
+The ability to end exists for the Self, but the Self must have intent in order to end.

-* Intent is a choice and ability is a means
+Intent is a choice and ability is a means.
+You've got choices and means.

 #### Recursion in the Value of Variable Answers a,b
 For each instance of ϕ in fc, c = 1 - ϕ where ϕ is understood as sense of self